 Your landing page is just like that.

-The value proposition, in the eyes of your buyer persona, needs to be so compelling that website visitors are willing to give you their business card information in return for the content that’s on the other side of the landing page – often called a thank you page or confirmation page.
+In the eyes of your buyer persona, the value proposition needs to be so compelling that website visitors are willing to give you their business card information in return for the content on the other side of the landing page – often called a thank you page or confirmation page.

 3) Close Leads into Clients

-But ultimately to have value, a percentage of your leads need to close into clients.
+But ultimately, a percentage of your leads need to close into clients to have value.

-To do so, you’ll want to use highly-segmented emails, social media monitoring and engagement, lead nurturing workflow automation, and website revisit notifications.
+You’ll want to use highly segmented emails, social media monitoring and engagement, lead nurturing workflow automation, and website revisit notifications to do so.

 Think about it.
 If one category of ideal buyers that you’re looking to attract is CFOs of mid-market insurance companies, do you think those CFOs would want to receive a generic, self-serving, salesy email?
 Or would those CFOs be more receptive to an email that shares a valuable tip on an issue that’s top of mind right now for C-level financial execs in insurance companies?

-Social media monitoring helps you much more effectively “drink” from the firehouse.
+Social media monitoring helps you " drink " more effectively from the firehouse.
 Instead of trying to keep tabs on thousands or tens of thousands of daily Tweets, you can use software that listens for activity from qualified leads.
-This way you can focus your efforts on engaging with those already qualified and in your marketing funnel.
+This way, you can focus your efforts on engaging with those already qualified and in your marketing funnel.

-Lead nurturing offers a largely automated way for your colo firm to stay top of mind while you educate and build trust with qualified prospects – while all the time, making it easy for prospects to “raise their hands” when they’re ready for a sales conversation.
+Lead nurturing offers a largely automated way for your colo firm to stay top of mind.
+At the same time, you educate and build trust with qualified prospects – while all the time making it easy for prospects to “raise their hands” when they’re ready for a sales conversation.

 4) Delight Clients So They Become Your Best Promoters

-In any kind of business that depends on recurring revenue and long-term relationships, the client journey has only begun when the sale is consummated.
+In any business that depends on recurring revenue and long-term relationships, the client journey only begins when the sale is consummated.

-It’s critical that you have a structured onboarding process and way to educate new clients on how to best utilize your colocation firm.
+It’s critical that you have a structured onboarding process and a way to educate new clients on how to utilize your colocation firm best.

 Without this, you’re rolling the dice with stakes that are just too high.

-In the same way that education is the cornerstone for building trust during the sales process, be sure to continue educating your new clients using things like events, social media monitoring, and personalized website content.
+In the same way that education is the cornerstone for building trust during sales, continue educating your new clients using events, social media monitoring, and personalized website content.

-And at the risk of stating the obvious – in today’s social media environment, a lost client isn’t just lost revenue.
+And at the risk of stating the obvious – a lost client isn’t just lost revenue in today's social media environment.
 It’s a major risk of blowing up in your face on online review websites that can devastate your company’s reputation for years to come.

 The way potential clients research and purchase wholesale colocation services has changed drastically over the past few years.